fatma-elshall/DEPI_gradution_project/README.md

 Analysis for a big store in united satates  that distributes various products to multiple countries both inside and outside the United States.

 #Team members:
-The project is created by : Fatma Elshall, Ola Gamal, Neveen Waheeb, Alla Atef, Noran  and Mohammed Gamal
+The project is created by :

+Fatma Ismail Elshall
+Nivin Naanaa Wahib
+Ola Gamal Mohamed
+Mohamed Gamal Jaber
+Alaa Atef Mostafa
+Nouran Mohamed Abdelaziz

 # about the project :